 The child is immediately flown by helicopter to Children's National Medical Center in Washington, D.C. where he remains for approximately six weeks.
 Testing reveals that the child has multiple areas of hemorrhage on his brain as well as a subdural hematoma.
 Various other medical issues include multi-organ dysfunction, bilateral adrenal hemorrhages, gall bladder surge, left pleural effusion, cardiac abnormalities, hypoxic brain injuries, seizures, electrolyte imbalances, acidosis, and severe renal failure.

-The child's parents file a medical malpractice and failure to obtain informed consent lawsuit in Anne Arundel County.
+Our lawyers filed a medical malpractice and failure to obtain informed consent lawsuit in Anne Arundel County.
 They allege that Anne Arundel Medical Center and its doctor/nurses violated the standard of care by (1) failing to properly monitor, assess, interpret and document the child's fetal hear rate and the mother's uterine contractions, (2) failing to properly monitor the mother and child during labor and delivery for signs of fetal distress, including, but not limited to, oxygen deprivation and metabolic acidosis, (3) failing to properly treat the mother and child for fetal distress by performing a C-Section, (4) failing to refrain from using a vacuum to deliver the child on three separate occasions, (5) failing to refrain from using forceps to deliver the child after vacuum delivery failed on three prior occasions, (6) failing to obtain the mother's informed consent prior to attempting a vacuum delivery followed by the use of forceps instead of a C-section, (7) failing to recognize that the child was in fetal distress and required an immediate delivery by C-Section, (8) failing to provide the mother with the option of a C-Section, and (9) failing to deliver the child via C-section.Negligence

 - Failed to properly monitor the mother and child during labor and delivery for signs of fetal distress, including, but not limited to, oxygen deprivation and metabolic acidosis